dmytronako/deep-image-orientation-detection/README.md

 The model achieves **97.53% accuracy** on the validation set.

-## Features

-- **High Accuracy:** Achieves 97.53% validation accuracy in classifying image orientation.
-- **EfficientNetV2:** Utilizes the powerful and efficient `EfficientNetV2-S` architecture.
-- **PyTorch Implementation:** Built with PyTorch, including features like:
-  - `torch.compile` for faster training on supported hardware.
-  - Mixed-precision training (`torch.amp`) for reduced memory usage and faster computation.
-  - Learning rate scheduling (`CosineAnnealingLR`) and `AdamW` optimizer for robust training.
-- **Image Caching:** Pre-processes and caches image rotations to reduce CPU significantly speed up training.
-- **Prediction Script:** Includes a script to predict the orientation of single images or entire directories.

 ## Training Performance and Model History

 This model was trained on a single NVIDIA RTX 4080 GPU, taking approximately **3 hours and 20 minutes** to complete.